 Message to my Norwegian friends, don't drop the ball on this!

-Its true, Norway is truly one of the best places on earth to be a student.
-Tuition at public Universities and Colleges is free for both domestic and international students and although there are some problems regarding student housing and the high cost of living, over all the Norwegian state is extremely generous.
+domestic and international students and although there are some problems regarding student housing and the high cost of living, over all the Norwegian state

 However if you are a student in Norway, and particularly if you are involved in student government or politics in general my message to you is do not get complacent.
 Regarding Norway's generous policy towards international students, Stig Arne Skjerven (director of academic affairs at Aalesund University College) warns that, "It might be changing for several reasons, there is already pressure on the system and the box has already been opened by Denmark and Sweden".2